dankelleher/glass/README.md

 ## Subscribing to notifications

 The plugin automatically adds a subscription to the user's timeline when they log in.
-To perform actions based on this subscription, create a service called MessageHandlerService.
+When the user performs an action on a timeline card, the plugin will be notified.
+To perform actions based on these notifictions, create a service called MessageHandlerService.
 Each method inside this service should correspond to an action on a timeline card.
 E.g. a method called `share` will be called on receipt of Share actions.

 See, for example the following code: